hallySEU/TUS-LDA/README.md

 # TUS-LDA
-Implementation of TUS-LDA model proposed in ICAI16.
+Implementation of TUS-LDA Model Proposed in ICAI16.

 More details can found in the following paper: